 Patients with increased intracranial pressure (assessed by signs and neuroimaging findings) may benefit from a short course of high-dose corticosteroids (dexamethasone 10 mg IV once, then 4 mg IV every 6 hours for 3 or 4 days).

-Antiseizure drugs are frequently used to prevent seizures.
+Antiseizure medications are frequently used to prevent seizures.

-Rate of recovery depends on how successful the abscesses are eradicated and the patient's immune status.
+Rate of recovery depends on how successfully the abscesses are eradicated and the patient's immune status.

 If immunocompromised patients (eg, patients with uncontrolled HIV infection) have an abscess due to Toxoplasma gondii or a fungus, they may have to take antibiotics for the rest of their life.